muffato/muffato.github.io/cv.md

 <u>Team size</u>: 2 people.

-I was managing part of the Comparative Genomics team of Ensembl, incl. the development of the eHive workflow manager, and was still carrying on my developer duties.
+I was managing part of the Comparative Genomics team of Ensembl, incl. the development of the [eHive workflow manager](https://doi.org/10.7490/f1000research.1111870.1), and was still carrying on my developer duties.
 Our work was focused on the reconstruction of phylogenetic trees and gene families, improving and extending the software.
 I was still giving some Ensembl API workshops.

+This period saw the publication of landmark papers describing the [comparative resources](https://doi.org/10.1093/database/bav096) and the [ncRNA phylogenetic analyses](https://doi.org/10.1093/database/bav127).

 ### Software Developer